SoftUni/Programming-Basics-Book-JS-EN/chapter-05-loops.md

 > **turtle-icon.png**

-**Raster graphic**, which we use for a better presentation of the application.
+A **raster graphic**, which we use for a better presentation of the application.

 Once we have put all files in one folder, we need to change the network address of the resources in our **HTML** file - **index.html**: